"You're Not Meeting My Needs"By Dr. Margaret Paul

-"So the chances are it is a manipulation to get you to do what she wants you to do.
-Instead of giving yourself up to manipulate her, why not start to do your own Inner Bonding work and learn how to take responsibility for your own feelings of adequacy and worth?
-Since giving yourself up or withdrawing and resisting her control - which is what you have been doing - isn't working, what do you have to lose by learning how to take responsibility for yourself?
-You never know - you might feel much more loving toward her even if she doesn't change if you learn to take loving care of yourself!
-I know that you believe that your lack of affectionate and sexual feelings for her are because of her anger and blame, but it is really about you giving yourself up and withdrawing.
+"So the chances are it is a manipulation to get you to do what she wants.
+Instead of giving yourself up to caretake her, why not start to do your own Inner Bonding work and learn how to take responsibility for your own feelings of adequacy and worth?
+Since giving yourself up or withdrawing isn't working, what do you have to lose by learning how to take responsibility for yourself?
+You never know - you might feel much more loving toward her even if she doesn't change - if you learn to take loving care of yourself!
+I know that you believe that your lack of affectionate and sexual feelings for her are because of her anger and blame, but it might also be about giving yourself up and withdrawing.
 You cannot feel turned on to her when you have given your power away to her and shut down.
 As you move into your personal power through your Inner Bonding practice, you will likely feel totally differently toward her, regardless of whether or not she changes."

 Send this article to a friend Print this article Bookmarked 9 time(s)

 |Codependent Relationships: Takers and Caretakers|